 -

-Carefully - you don't want splatters - add the drained broccolini and cook, constantly stirring and medium heat, for about five minutes.
+Carefully - you don't want splatters - add the drained broccoli and cook, constantly stirring and medium heat, for about five minutes.
 You are looking for the flavored oil to envelop every part of the veggies.

 -